-In this paper, we investigate a graph structure for environment representation based on the Constrained Delaunay Triangulation (CDT).
-Given the set of obstacles and their corresponding endpoints, the algorithm first uses the method explained in section II-A to create the set of static guards.
+In this paper, we investigate a graph structure for environment representation based on the Constrained Delaunay Triangulation.
+Given the set of obstacles and their corresponding endpoints, the algorithm first uses the method explained in the previous section to create the set of static guards.
 The CDT is then built on the obstacles and the computed guards.